Bruno the Kid: Episodes

+Series overview

 Video and DVD release

 Episodes were released on VHS by Family Home Entertainment, but as of December 2, 2009, there have been no plans for a U.S. DVD release.
-The series is available on Tubi and IMDb TV.
-However, the episodes are released out of order.
+A compilation movie Bruno The Kid: The Animated Movie was released in 1996.
+The series is available on Tubi and The Roku Channel.
+The episodes were released out of order on Freevee but has long since been corrected on other streaming services.

 In Italy in 2008, nine single DVD volumes were released with four episodes per volume with English soundtrack & English credits, which are now out of print.